 Keep scrolling to learn Melanie Grant's secrets to success!

 Melanie Grant: As a child I loved to do facials on myself at home.
 I would experiment and try out ingredients and routines I'd read about in magazines.
-I'd use things like egg whites, honey and cucumbers.
+I'd use things like egg whites, honey, and cucumbers.
 I’d also put lemon juice in my hair before going out in the sun.
 I was probably about seven years old.
-Clinique’s 3-Step Cleanse, Tone and Moisturise routine was my first proper skincare—I was around ten or eleven when I started using this.
+Clinique’s 3-Step Cleanse, Tone, and Moisturize routine was my first proper skincare—I was around ten or eleven when I started using this.

 B: What sparked your interest in skin in particular?